On the Disconnect Between Theory and Practice of Neural Networks: Limits of the NTK Perspective: Connecting Theory and Practice

-\textbf{Deep ReLU Net + Synthetic Data}\enspace Next, we move away from the kernel regime by adding depth to the architecture while keeping the same synthetic data and pre-processing.
+\textbf{Deep ReLU Net + Synthetic Data}\enspace Next, we move away from the kernel regime by increasing the depth of the network for the same data and pre-processing.
 We use two fully connected NNs, as defined in \eqref{eqn:mlp}, with $\nndepth\in \{3,5\}$ layers of equal width and ReLU activations.
 For these models, scaling to large widths is more expensive than for the shallow case, as the NN's parameters grow quadratically in $\nnwidth$.
-For both depths, we observe a sharp transition in $\lambda_{\text{min}}(\mG(0))$ at relatively small widths (around $m = 500$) that are computationally accessible.
+For both depths, we observe a sharp transition in $\lambda_{\text{min}}(\bm{\Kentk}_{\vtheta_0})$ at relatively small widths (around $m = 500$) that are computationally accessible.
 In the close-to-linearity measure, we can see that depth increases non-linearity.
 While we observe a similar sharp transition in $C'$ to smaller values around $m = 500$ for both depths, its values remain well above $\nicefrac{1}{2}$.

-\textbf{CNN + Benchmark Data}\enspace Finally, we investigate a practical architecture (WideResNet, depth 10) on CIFAR-10.
+\textbf{CNN + Benchmark Data}\enspace Finally, we investigate a practical architecture (WideResNet, \(\nndepth=10\)) on CIFAR-10.
 We convert the classification task into a regression problem for class indices and use a subset of the data.
 We rely on the implementation of \cite{kuen2017wideresnet_pytorch} and use its built-in widening factor, which scales the channels of the intermediate features within a block, as a measure for the network's width $\nnwidth$.
-In contrast to the previous cases, this net's Jacobian has a full row rank even for small widths.
+In contrast to the previous cases, this net's Jacobian has a full row-rank even for small widths.
 However, for larger widths attainable within our compute budget, $C'$ remains many orders of magnitude above $\nicefrac{1}{2}$.
-And the stability further deteriorates when using more data (\cref{fig:convergence-condition-num-data}).
+Using more data even further deteriorates the Jacobian stability (\cref{fig:convergence-condition-num-data}).

 \begin{summarybox} In the kernel regime, NGD has favorable convergence over GD in theory.
-However, empirically we find that the necessary conditions consistently do \emph{not} hold throughout problem scales---even for a shallow network with theoretical guarantees. \end{summarybox}
+However, empirically we find that the necessary conditions (\ref{eq:full-jacobian-row-rank-at-init}, \ref{eq:stable-jacobian}) consistently do \emph{not} hold throughout problem scales---even for a shallow network with theoretical guarantees.